St Matthew Passion

 Evangelist

-And behold, the veil of the temple
+And see, the veil in the temple

-quake, and the rocks rent.
+and the rocks split,

-And the graves were opened,
+and the graves were opened

-and there arose many bodies
+and there rose up many bodies of holy people

-the holy city, and appeared unto many.
+and appeared to many.

-Chorus
+Chorus (I, II)

-Truly, this was the Son of God.
+This man really was the son of God.

 Evangelist